It is amazing how many people ruin their glasses every year. Before they know it, the lenses are full of scratches and need to be replaced.

 - I run them under the faucet.

-- Moisten my fingers and rub them on a non-abrasive soap bar.
+- Moisten my fingers and rub them on a non-abrasive, non-lotion soap bar.
+A drop of dish washing soap is also an option.

 - Lightly rub and soap the lenses, surrounding frames and nose pads.